Stunt driving legislation came into effect in 2007. This charge has multiple applications.

-About the Stunt Driving Summons
+Facts About a Stunt Driving Summons

 What you need to know about a stunt driving summons:

 With a stunt driving conviction on your record, you will suffer serious insurance ramifications similar to a careless driving conviction.
 Fortunately, TRAFFIC STOP® is here to assist you.
 Stunt driving is a very serious allegation that requires the expertise and knowledge that TRAFFIC STOP can deliver for you.
+We beat these on a regular basis, or have them reduced to a speeding ticket.

 ONE EXAMPLE OF OUR STUNT DRIVING TRIAL WINS: